codybuell/mit/README.md

     todo.sh mit mv [ID] [DATE|DAY]

 As with adding mits dates must be in the format of YYYY.MM.DD, day names are accepted, or you can specify "Today" or "Tomorrow".
+Thanks to [rcraggs](https://github.com/rcraggs) you can now convert non-mit tasks to mits with the move command as well, the usage is the same.

+To convert mits to normal tasks:

+    todo.sh mit rm [ID]

+  Another bit of functionality provided by [rcraggs](https://github.com/rcraggs) that allows you to convert a mit to a normal task.

 Format
 ------